1attila/Tokenization/README.md

 ## Regex tokenizer
 - GPT4 split pattner
 - Encoding/decoding methods with custom special tokens dict
-- Trainable
+- Trainable, even from a precedent tokenizer (useful if you want to train on multiple corpus)
-- Supports loading/save
+- Supports save/loading from folder
 ## Utilities
 - Count number of tokens
 - Check if special tokens are present